-Low-cost iPhone rumored to include 4-inch Retina display, iPod classic-like curvesAlex Wagner - Deputy Managing Editor, News Desk
+Low-cost iPhone rumored to include 4-inch Retina display, iPod classic-like curvesAlex Wagner - Editorial Director of News and Content

 Just a few days a few purported details on Apple's upcoming low-cost, plastic iPhone surface, another report has followed up with more information on the oft-rumored handset. iLounge EIC Jeremy Horwitz claims to have been told by "reliable sources" that the less-expensive iPhone will mostly be made from plastic and that, rather than just being a straight-up lookalike of the iPhone 5, this new handset's design will be a mixture of the iPhone 5, iPod touch and iPod classic.
 This low-cost iPhone will allegedly look similar to an iPhone 5 from the front and will have a flat back and sides, but will have curves connecting them, similar to the look of the iPod classic.
 The size of the unit is said to be half a millimeter taller and wider than the iPhone 5 and a full millimeter thicker than the latest iPhone.

 When it comes to the features of the low-cost iPhone, we're told to expect a 4-inch 1136x640 Retina display and Lightning port, just like Apple currently offers on the iPhone 5 and iPod touch.
 It's believed that Apple will use Gorilla Glass for the unit's screen.
 Also rumored to be included with the plastic iPhone is a front-facing camera as well as a second shooter around back with a flash.